Self Help Graphics & Art: Day of the Dead

 The Day of the Dead has taken a political bent when used to mourn those who have died from the political violence.
 As such, it has occasionally been used as a vehicle to artistically criticize the policies of the United States, especially as they affect the Latino community.
 Altars to honor the victims of the Iraq War that incorporate text or images highlighting the high casualty rate among Latino soldiers are an example of such.

 In 2000, the Mexican Museum in San Francisco dedicated its exhibition "Chicanos en Mictlán: Día de los Muertos en California" to Day of the Dead celebrations at Self Help and San Francisco's Galería de la Raza.

 In 2009 the Day of the Dead Celebration had grown too large to be held in the Self Help parking lot.
 The celebration was moved to its current location at East Los Angeles Civic Center on 3rd Street and Mednik Avenue.

+October 9th to November 24th 2021 Self Help Graphics and Art had their 48th Dia de Los Muertos Exhibition, Everything is Connected: Land, Body, and Cosmos which included eighteen artists, visual and sound.
+The exhibition was curated by Miyo Stevens-Gandara, an artist who also contributes to programs in Self Help Graphics.
+Evergreen (2021) is a silkscreen print by Stevens-Gandara which was placed into the exhibition which has a connection to the artist.
+"This cemetery is significant to me personally because I have an aunt buried there in the Japanese section of the cemetery.
+It's also really significant to Self Help Graphics because it is the location for a lot of the early celebrations for Día de Los Muertos, and I wanted to kind of touch on those connections.
+It's significant to the area of Boyle Heights as an ever-changing neighborhood.
+It's the largest non-denominational cemetery in Los Angeles, and one of the oldest, so I thought it was a nice way to represent all these ideas that I've been thinking about in an image, in a location."
+Stevens-Gandara says this in her interview by Jennifer Cuevas and Amanda Gomez, which was recorded October 9, 2021.
+Evergreen can be seen in Self Help Graphics at Fifty: A Cornerstone of Latinx Art and Collaborative Artmaking(2023) where it is explained as a piece for celebrating Dia de los Muertos every year.
+On the Self Help Graphics website the exhibition an be viewed today virtually.